You can tell a lot about a town by its stores. As the saying goes, where your money is, your heart is.

 Head to Longmont for this unusual combo: a nanobrewery and shoe store in one.

-You can shop for running shoes, go on free fun runs and then tip a brew.
+At Shoes and Brews, you can shop for running shoes, go on free fun runs and then tip a brew.
 When visiting, request the 800-Meter Road Challenge: The faster you run 800 meters, the cheaper your beer is.

 11. Art Parts Creative Reuse Center, 2870 Bluff St.